czbiohub/de-novo-orthology-paper/manuscript.md

 As the direct assignment of protein-coding sequence skips both traditional alignment and gene orthology assignment it can a) be applied to transcriptomes from organisms with no or poorly annotated genomes, and b) identify putative functions of protein sequences contributing to shared cell types.
 Thus, we can identify orthologous cell types while discovering *de novo* orthologous genes across species.
 For widespread accessibility and usage, we implemented `sencha` into two distinct Nextflow pipelines following software best practices such as testing and continuous integration: (1) `nf-core/kmermaid` to compare translated transcriptomes across divergent species, and (2) `czbiohub/nf-predictorthologs` to infer functions of translated sequences.
+We applied these methods to the problem of understanding the unique ability of bats to harbor zoonotic diseases, especially coronaviruses such as SARS, MERS, SARS-CoV-2, an issue of fundamental importance to human health.
+However, important immunological genes such as Interferons have not been adequately identified in the bat genome and thus that aspect of bat biology could not be identified.
+With our methods, we were able to detect widespread expression of interferon genes in immune tissues of the SARS reservoir species, and the purported SARS-COV-2 species *Rhinolophus sinicus* (Chinese horseshoe bat) single-cell RNA-seq transcriptomes, as compared to human tissues.
+The *R. sinicus* interferon genes were slightly different from human interferon genes [...]
-Using these pipelines, we were able to align transcriptomes and discover *de novo* homologous genes across species from a variety of divergence times: bulk RNA-seq transcriptomes across Amniotes (divergence ~312 millions of years ago), mouse single-cell RNA-seq with *Botryllus schlosseri* bulk RNA-seq, an early chordate (divergence ~684 millions of years ago), and Bilateria developmental atlases (divergence ~824 millions of years ago).
+Additionally, we were able to identify a lymphoid-like cell population in the early chordate *Botryllus schlosseri* bulk RNA-seq, an early chordate (divergence ~684 millions of years ago), and validate the expression of the lymphoid genes using [qRT-PCR].
-By enabling analyses across divergent species' transcriptomes in an orthology-, genome- and gene annotation-agnostic manner, `sencha` illustrates the potential of non-model organisms in building the cell type evolutionary tree of life.
+By enabling analyses across divergent species' transcriptomes in a genome-, gene annotation-, and orthology-agnostic manner, `sencha` illustrates the potential of non-model organisms in building the cell type evolutionary tree of life.

 ## Introduction